ARMmbed/mbed-os-example-blockdevice/README.md

 **Note:** Most block devices require pin assignments.
 Double check that the pins in `<driver>/mbed_lib.json` are correct.
 For example, to change the pins for the SD driver, open `sd-driver/config/mbed_lib.json`, and change your target platform to the correct pin-out in the `target_overrides` configuration.

-Starting mbed-os 5.10 the SD, SPIF and DATAFLASH block devices are components under mbed-os.
+Starting mbed-os 5.10 the SD, SPIF, DATAFLASH and QSPIF block devices are components under mbed-os.
 In order to add a component to the application use the "components_add" `target_overrides` configuration:

 ```
    "target_overrides": {